bring-shrubbery/SVG-to-SwiftUI/.github/ISSUE_TEMPLATE/compiler_bug_report.md

 ---
-name: Transpiler bug report
+name: Compiler bug report
 about: In case your SwiftUI Shape does not look the same as the SVG, send the SVG that is not working using this issue template.
-title: "[Transpiler Bug]"
+title: "[Compiler Bug]"
 labels: bug
 assignees: bring-shrubbery